violofsson/SpringCruddyPeople/README.md

 information.
 Includes two UIs: a Thymeleaf-based web interface and a rich REST API.
 Also includes default (fictional) data for some familiar names.

-This repository was uploaded after grading had finished.
+This repository was uploaded after grading had finished, and has since been polished a bit for richer REST resources.